empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/related-tags.md

 :::

 Related Tags can be **organic**, using information on the terms most used by shoppers to refine a query.
-Othewise, you can create manually **curated** related tags, based on your business needs, by using the Related Tags management tool in the Empathy Platform Playboard.
+Otherwise, you can create manually **curated** related tags, based on your business needs, by using the Related Tags management tool in the Empathy Platform Playboard.

 ::: warning